THE UNVEILING CONTINUES

 There is an ongoing argument among Bible scholars that one Apostle spoke OR they all spoke at one time and the visitors heard in their native tongues SO: (1Cor.
 14:29-33 esp.
 V.29 keyword: prophets- defined as inspired speaker and V.33 keyword: confusion- defined as instability, disorder, tumult, commotion) (V.31) “For ye may all prophesy one by one”.
 God is ultimately practical.
 You can’t comprehensively listen to a statement in two languages at the same time, nor five, nor eleven and surely not fifteen.
 (Acts 2:11 keywords: we do hear them speak in our tongues).
 TRUST THE SCRIPTURE!

 (Acts 2:4-8) (V.6) Now when this (speaking in other languages) was noised abroad (to talk throughout), the multitude came together, and were confounded (perplexed), because that every man heard them speak in his own language.”
 There had to be some type of order.
-Obviously, the people were divided into groups or one person spoke at a time as Peter did and the others translated to their group.
+Obviously, the people were divided into groups and one person spoke at a time as Peter did and the other apostles spoke to their group when their turn came.

 (Acts 2:14-41) (V.14-18) Peter spoke to the Judaeans (native Jews of Judaea) and those who dwell (temporary housing) at Jerusalem that a time had come that had been prophesied by the prophet Joel (Joel 2:28) that their sons and daughters would prophesy (foretell events or speak under inspiration).
 (V.19-21) Then Peter prophesied of the end times.